Kikobeats/js-mythbusters/docs/array/arguments.md

 }
 ```

-If you are in a scenario where is not possible to use `spread operator`, we recommend use the tiny [sliced](https://github.com/aheckmann/sliced) library for making a copy of the `array`:
+If you are in a scenario where it is not possible to use `spread operator`, we recommend using the tiny [sliced](https://github.com/aheckmann/sliced) library for making a copy of the `array`:

 ```js
 const sliced = require('sliced')